Uuuuu77/CoinByte-Web/README.md

 ### Developer Docs
 - **How to integrate CoinByte APIs**: [API Docs](link-to-api)
-- **Contribution Guide**: We welcome developers from around the world to contribute to CoinByte Web.
+- **Contribution Guide**: We welcome developers from around the world to contribute to CoinByte.
 Whether you’re fixing bugs or adding new features, our community is growing, and we need your help!

 ### End-User Docs
 - **Getting Started with CoinByte**: Learn how to create an account, make transactions, and utilize the features of CoinByte.